buch-dein-visum.de Site Logo

 Hepatitis A

 Recommended for all travelers.
-Infection can occur through water and food.
+Infection possible through water and food.

 Hepatitis B

-Recommended, especially for long visits or potential blood contact.
+Recommended, especially for long visits or possible contact with blood.

 Typhoid

-Important for protection against food and water infections.
+Important for protection against food and waterborne infections.

 Rabies